Special Forces Group (Belgium): Special Reconnaissance (SR)

 SR is an activity conducted by SOF to support the collection of a commander's Priority Intelligence Requirements (PIR) by employing unique capabilities.
-These activities may vary widely, from traditional 'eyes on target' surveillance in high risk environments to other actions that may include, but are not limited to: human intelligence (HUMINT) collection, close target reconnaissance or the employment of ISR assets.
+These activities may vary widely, from traditional 'eyes on target' surveillance in high-risk environments to other actions that may include, but are not limited to: human intelligence (HUMINT) collection, close target reconnaissance, or the employment of ISR assets.

 Direct Action (DA)

-DA is a precise offensive operation conducted by SOF which is limited in scope and duration in order to seize, destroy, disrupt, capture, exploit, recover, or damage high value or high payoff targets.
-DA differs from conventional offensive actions in the level of risk, techniques employed and the degree of precision utilized to achieve a specific effect.
+DA is a precise offensive operation conducted by SOF, limited in scope and duration, to seize, destroy, disrupt, capture, exploit, recover, or damage high-value or high-payoff targets.
+DA differs from conventional offensive actions in the level of risk, techniques employed, and the degree of precision utilized to achieve a specific effect.

 Military assistance (MA)

-MA is a broad range of activities that support and influence critical friendly assets through training, advising, mentoring, or the conduct of combined operations.
-The range of MA is thus considerable, and includes, but is not limited to, capability building of friendly security forces, engagement with local, regional, and national leadership or organizations and civic actions supporting and influencing the local population.
-SOF conduct MA within their field of expertise.
+MA is a broad range of activities that support and influence critical friendly assets through training, advising, mentoring, or conducting combined operations.
+The range of MA is thus considerable and includes, but is not limited to, capability-building of friendly security forces, engagement with local, regional, and national leadership or organizations, and civic actions that support and influence the local population.
+SOF conducts MA within its field of expertise.